Artist Residency Program 2014-2016

 “I Have a Dream…”

-In keeping with the 2014-2016 curatorial theme Open Borders / Crossroads Vancouver, the artists represent multiple cultural backgrounds, political histories, and multiple artistic disciplines including sculpture, film, music, architecture, digital media and spoken word.
+In keeping with the 2014-2016 Vancouver Biennale curatorial theme Open Borders / Crossroads Vancouver, the artists represented multiple cultural backgrounds, political histories, and multiple artistic disciplines including sculpture, film, music, architecture, digital media and spoken word.

 In 2014, the Vancouver Biennale hosted 22 residency artists from 12 different nations.

-2015 residencies included artists from 4 different nations (Syria, India, Canada, and Australia), and were hosted by the Vancouver Biennale’s partner Quest University in Squamish.
+The following year, in 2015 residencies included artists from 4 different nations (Syria, India, Canada, and Australia), and were hosted by the Vancouver Biennale’s partner Quest University in Squamish, BC.

-The Residency Program is inspired by Martin Luther King’s “I Have A Dream”.
+The Residency Program was inspired by Martin Luther King’s “I Have A Dream”.

 “ I have a dream that one day… we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood”